blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Flow of Electricity - Rough.md

 				- So the motion of the charge itself is due to the imparted momentum of the absorbed photons.
 					- Which leads me to question, when I push a ball, is the "object", "the ball", "moving", or is it the space that was away from the ball that now takes the state of a ball?
 					- Are these two simply two different ways of thinking about the same thing?
+					- i.e., the side the pushed first moves back, pushing the part that's behind it, and so on.
+That's the classical understanding as well.
+Matter waves.
+However, I'm viewing matter not as particles floating in an abstract space, but as points in the space itself.
+						- An analogy is that of how characters in video games move.
+We redraw the space in every frame.